South Dakota Advisor’s Termination Disclosure Revised After AWC, Fine, & Suspension

 Case Objective:

-In 2022, this South Dakota-based investment adviser representative (IAR) and former broker was 12 years into his career in the industry, when he was hit with a termination, a Form U5 “employment separation after allegations” disclosure, and a corresponding regulatory disciplinary action disclosure.
-With no other marks on his records, this IAR hired AdvisorLaw to help him seek a remedy through the FINRA Dispute Resolution forum.
+In 2022, a South Dakota-based financial advisor and investment adviser representative (IAR) was 12 years into a clean industry career when he was hit with an LPL Financial termination.
+The firm issued a damaging Form U5 “employment separation after allegations” disclosure, triggering a corresponding FINRA regulatory disciplinary action.
+To clear his professional record, the IAR retained AdvisorLaw to seek a remedy through the FINRA Dispute Resolution forum.

 Summary:

-The advisor joined LPL as a registered representative in 2018, and one of his job responsibilities was assisting clients who lived in rural areas with opening accounts.
-On occasion, he would have the account-opening documents sent to his firm email address, and he would walk the clients through e-signing the documents, either in person or via Zoom.
-For clients who were unfamiliar with e-signing or who did not use email, he would e-sign on their behalf with their authorization.
+The advisor joined LPL Financial as a registered representative in 2018, where his responsibilities included assisting clients in rural areas with opening investment accounts.
+To facilitate this, he occasionally had account-opening documents sent to his firm email, walking clients through the e-signature process via Zoom or in person.
+For clients unfamiliar with e-signing or lacking email access, he e-signed on their behalf with their explicit authorization.
+Because LPL provided no training or education regarding e-signature policies, the advisor was unaware this violated firm policy.

-In mid-2021, several clients gave the advisor explicit instructions to e-sign their account-opening documents on their behalf, and the advisor complied with the client’s instructions.
-He received no compensation in connection with his actions, and none of the clients complained.
-However, the firm initiated an internal investigation into the advisor’s actions in June 2021.
+In mid-2021, multiple clients gave the advisor explicit instructions to e-sign account-opening documents on their behalf.
+The advisor complied, received no extra compensation, and no clients filed complaints.
+However, LPL Financial initiated an internal investigation, resulting in the advisor’s termination in February 2022.

 Resolution:

-At the expungement hearing, the FINRA Arbitrator listened to the advisor’s testimony, as well as the arguments on behalf of the advisor by Dochtor Kennedy, J.D., MBA, and Peter Lindholm, J.D.
-The Arbitrator considered the pleadings and evidence, and any post-hearing submissions, as well.
+At the FINRA expungement hearing, the Arbitrator reviewed the evidence and listened to the advisor’s testimony, alongside arguments presented by AdvisorLaw’s Dochtor Kennedy, J.D., MBA, and Peter Lindholm, J.D.

 In the full and final resolution of the issue, the Arbitrator “recommend[ed] expungement of the Reason for Termination [on the advisor’s] Form U5 filed by LPL[.]”
 He directed that “The Reason for Termination shall be changed [from ‘Discharged’] to ‘Permitted to Resign’ and the Termination Explanation shall remain the same.”
 The Arbitrator recommended that the same apply to all references to the reason for termination and termination explanation and that “the response to the ‘Termination Type’ question [ ] be deleted in its entirety and replaced with [ ] ‘Permitted to Resign’[.]”

-The Arbitrator’s justification for his recommendation was based on “the defamatory nature of the information” contained in the termination disclosure.
+The Arbitrator explicitly justified the expungement recommendation based on the “defamatory nature of the information” contained in LPL Financial’s original disclosure.

-If you’re dealing with a meritless, false, or erroneous disclosure on your public record, please contact AdvisorLaw for a complimentary case review today.
+If you are fighting an erroneous, false, or defamatory Form U5 disclosure on your CRD or BrokerCheck profile, contact AdvisorLaw for a complimentary case review today.

 Expungement Award